scottseotech/todo-platform/docs/docs/observability/observability.md

     **W3C Trace Context** propagates trace IDs across service boundaries:

     ```
+    Trace Flow 1: Slack Bot → MCP Server (HTTP/SSE)
+                  TraceID: abc123

-    SlackBot → MCP Server → API → Database
+    Trace Flow 2: MCP Server → API → Database (HTTP/REST)
-       ↓           ↓         ↓
-    TraceID: abc123 (same across all services) (TODO)
+                  TraceID: def456 (new trace, MCP protocol boundary)

+    Trace-to-Log Correlation:
+    - All logs include trace_id and span_id
+    - Search Loki by trace_id to see all logs for a request
     ```

+    **Why two trace flows?** The MCP protocol runs JSON-RPC over Server-Sent Events (SSE), which is a long-lived streaming connection.
+Trace context is not propagated through the JSON-RPC message payloads, creating a natural boundary.
+However, each flow is fully traced and correlated with logs.

-    Each service extracts the trace context from incoming requests and injects it into outgoing requests.
+    Each service extracts the trace context from incoming HTTP requests and injects it into outgoing HTTP requests.

     **Implementation:**